 Street Food Thai Pancakes

-It’s great to watch the preparation process too as the vendor pours super-thin base, afterward puts ingredients and waits for a couple of seconds.
+It’s great to watch the preparation process, too, as the vendor pours a super-thin base, afterward puts ingredients, and waits for a couple of seconds.
 Then, the flaky pancake is cut up into 12 pieces!

 Mango Sticky Rice

-If you are visiting Thailand, April and May (mango season) are the best time of year for the dish but don’t rule it out if you are there other months.
-As with most Thai food, Mango Sticky Rice is quite filling so be sure to save some room.
-Eat the dessert right after serving when the rice is still warm and the freshly drizzled coconut milk still glistens on top.
+If you are visiting Thailand, April and May (mango season) are the best time for the dish but don’t rule it out if you are there other months.
+As with most Thai food, Mango Sticky Rice is quite filling, so be sure to save some room.
+Eat the dessert right after serving when the rice is still warm, and the freshly drizzled coconut milk still glistens on top.

 Luk Chup

-This tiny dessert item called Luk Chup is almost too pretty to eat.
-It’s the Thai version of marzipan treats but the main ingredient is the mung beans instead of almonds.
+This small dessert item called Luk Chup is almost too pretty to eat.
+It’s the Thai version of marzipan treats, but the main ingredient is mung beans instead of almonds.
 The recipe calls for simple ingredients such as beans, coconut milk, and sugar.
-Afterward, the cook shapes dough to look like tiny fruits, beautifully paints in bright colors, by hand, and then dips in a thin layer of clear gelatin.
-Don’t be fooled by their appearance though – they don’t taste like fruit and this little delicacy is more savory than sweet!
+Afterward, the cook shapes dough to look like tiny fruits beautifully paints in bright colors by hand and then dips in a thin layer of clear gelatin.
+Don’t be fooled by their appearance, though – they don’t taste like fruit, and this little delicacy is more savory than sweet!

 Khanom Krok